FIN 126: Private Use of University Facilities

 In addition, revenue from the private use of university facilities is subject to sales tax (see FIN 108), which should be added to the lease or rental payments received from the private user of the space.
 Contact Financial Services for the procedures to be followed for the handling of the sales tax collections and payments.

-Requests to use university facilities that are tax-exempt financed must be submitted to the senior associate vice president for finance and deputy treasurer for review and approval under the following conditions:
+Requests to use university facilities that are tax-exempt financed must be submitted to the vice president for finance and deputy treasurer for review and approval under the following conditions:

-Exempted from the requirement to submit to the senior associate vice president for finance and deputy treasurer for review and approval are rental and facility use arrangements that meet the following stipulations:
+Exempted from the requirement to submit to the vice president for finance and deputy treasurer for review and approval are rental and facility use arrangements that meet the following stipulations:

 There may be a provision in the rental or use agreement to automatically renew for additional periods of 50 days or less of total use as long as either party has the right to not renew.

 For facility use arrangements contemplated to potentially be more than 50 days of total use, it is preferable that the contractual arrangement be for no more than 50 days at a time, subject to renewal if agreed to by both parties, so that potential disqualifying use for tax-exempt financing is not triggered.

 This policy only applies to facility use by non-ASU parties in an ASU facility that is tax-exempt financed.
 A listing is contained on the Financial Services Web page of all ASU facilities and whether the facility has tax-exempt debt on it and if the facility has tax-exempt debt, the relative private use capacity that is remaining.
 Facilities having no tax-exempt debt are color coded “Green.”